Sholtee/router/README.md

 ```

 ### Error handling
-You can register your own exception handler to be built into the router delegate
+You can register your own (even `async`) exception handler to be built into the router delegate
 ```csharp
 using System;